DiyarH/last-light/README.md

 By pressing spacebar, laser will be shoot from the player position.
 Once the laser hits an asteroid, both get destroyed.
 - [X] Asteroid splitting
 - [X] Power mechanic
 Power is a replacement for original life system of "Asteroids".
-At the start of the game, there is a energy storage in the middle of the screen, holding power.
-Collision of asteroids with this storage or the player spaceship itself will decrease power, so the player must protect the storage by shooting down the asteroids.
-Power will go down with player movement and bullet shooting.
-It can be replenished by collecting powerups from destroyed asteroids and enemy spaceships.
-When power reaches zero percent, the player loses.
+At the start of the game, the player has full power.
+Collision of asteroids with player spaceship will decrease power.
+Player movement and laser shooting also costs power.
+Power can be replenished by collecting powerups from destroyed asteroids and enemy spaceships.
+When it reaches zero percent, the player loses.
 - [ ] Gameplay HUD
 - [ ] Enemy spaceships
   - [ ] Rammer Enemy